SpartzInc/automation_object/docs/README.md

 AutomationObject Framework allows you to create YAML configurations to define UI on a website or app.
 You can put all YAML files into a single folder to represent a website or app.
 YAML files are then merged into a single Hash object.
-Using the Hash object you can create a dynamic DSL framework to that reflects your configuration and automation your app or website.
+Using the Hash object you can create a dynamic DSL framework to that reflects your configuration and automate your app or website.

-Code for loading YAML configuration files in a folder to be merged into one single blueprint (Hash):
+Code for loading YAML configuration files in a folder to be merged into a single blueprint object (Hash):
 ```
 require 'automation_object'